3 units, Fall

 To see the full schedule for a recent year, click here.

-MCB 315 is intended both for students in the life sciences interested in quantitative methods and for students outside the life sciences curious about biology.
+MCB 315 is intended for students in the life sciences interested in quantitative methods.
 To promote interaction between students from different disciplines, class sessions focus not on lecturing but rather on group exercises involving both pencil-and-paper and computer problem solving.

 The mathematical prerequisite for the course is Calculus I. We assume you are familiar with the concepts of calculus, but have forgotten how to take derivatives and integrals.
 Throughout the course, we will build on this foundation, with a focus on describing random processes within cells and populations.